We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Depending on the time of year you are visiting, this could look a little different.
 From late spring through summer the sun takes its sweet time in setting, so clearly it won’t be dark until much later.

-In the fall and winter, the sun sets much earlier, but the park will also close much earlier as well (think 8:00p).
+In the fall and winter, the sun sets much earlier.
 This allows you to get in some attractions which are truly awesome to do after the sun sets.

 Pandora at Night